 The standard lens implant.
 Sets your focus at one distance, usually far away.
 Most patients still need reading glasses afterward.
 It’s reliable, proven, and covered by insurance.
 For a lot of patients, this is the right choice.

 Designed for patients with astigmatism.
-A toric lens corrects the irregular shape of your cornea at the same time as cataract removal.
+A toric lens reduces the irregular curvature of your cornea at the same time as cataract removal.
 Without it, astigmatism will still blur your vision even after surgery.
 I use precise alignment techniques to get the best result.

-Lenses like PanOptix, PanOptix Pro, and Vivity give you a range of vision.
+Lenses like PanOptix and PanOptix Pro, and Vivity give you a range of vision.
 Distance, intermediate, and sometimes near.
 The goal is reducing or eliminating dependence on glasses.
 These lenses aren’t for everyone, and I’ll explain why some eyes do better with them than others.

 Toric Lens Implants for Astigmatism